alexkrechik/featuresGenerator/README.md

 * Choose step u need from "Steps variants" panel using mouse or keyboard arrows + Enter key
 * Click on some highlighted element on page to replace "page"."object" to correct locator name

-## added in 0.3 version of plugin:
+## added in 0.4 version of plugin:
-* Added "Auto Steps Complete" mode
-* Added "Auto add 'And' term" functional
-* Some bugfixes
+* Pack of bugfixes